Tax Assessor-Collector

 Homestead Exemption

-For information on applying for Homestead Exemption, click HERE.
+For general information on applying for Homestead Exemption, click HERE.

 License plate (automotive tags)

-For information on getting a license plate in Wayne County, click HERE.
+For general information on getting a license plate in Wayne County, click HERE.